techidaily/site-ai-editing-video/source/_posts/new-3-ways-to-stream-and-record-at-the-same-time.md

 Here's how to use Filmora for recording while streaming:

-Step1 Head to the official [Filmora](https://tools.techidaily.com/wondershare/filmora/download/)website, download the software and install it on your PC.
+Step1 Head to the official [Filmora](https://tools.techidaily.com/wondershare/filmora/download/) website, download the software and install it on your PC.

 Step2 Launch **Filmora 11** and click **"New project"** in the main interface.
 Click **"File"** from the top toolbar and scroll down to **"Record media**."
 From the drop-down menu, select **"Record PC Screen."**